Muna'fi'qeen: Imposter believers—the Narcissist in the society of believers of exalted last Messenger Muhammad Sal'lallaa'hoalaih'wa'salam

 The excited and charged state and luminous and gleaming activity is happening within this: صَيِّبٍ.
 Did Arabs of 7th century, or even today does the majority of people the world over know about "In-Cloud Lightening"?
 Majority, in time and space, only knows about Cloud-to-Ground Lightening followed by listening sound of thunder as one sharp crack.

-The Meteorologists can better adjudge whether or not is like this?
+Meteorologists can better adjudge

 This simile is for the Mun'afi'qeen.
 One avoids the Truth-Message either by remaining deaf, dumb and blind or for reason of considering it as threat to his interests.
 Mun'afi'qeen consider and react to the Message as some people react when suddenly faced with a violent thunderhead.

-: They insert their fingers in their Ears on hearing stunning thunder-clap wary of the death.
+They insert their fingers in their Ears on hearing stunning

 They apprehend/think that every sound blast will effect/fall upon them.
 [Refer 63:4]